xcart/xcart-docs/_pages/kb_ru/general_setup/installation_guide.md

  {% note warning %}
  Use X-Cart on NIX-based servers only.
+Windows-based server are not supported.
  {% endnote %}

  {:.ui.compact.celled.small.padded.table}